rees-kyle/public_personal_knowledge_base/dependencies/localhost/Computing/notes/languages.high-level.scripting.javascript.guide.dom-manipulation.event-handling.md

 3. **Specify the event**: When adding an event listener, you need to specify the type of event you want to listen for, **such as** `click`, `mouseover`, `keydown`, **etc**.
 You can find a `list of` all possible `events` `in` the [MDN Web Docs](https://developer.mozilla.org/en-US/).

-> MDN - Mozilla Developer Network
+> MDN: Mozilla Developer Network

 4. **Define the event handler function**: The event handler function **is the** `JavaScript code` **that will be** `executed` when the specified event occurs on the element.
 This function can perform any actions you want in response to the event, **such as** `changing` **the** `element's` `style`, `updating` **its** `content`, `making` **an** `HTTP request`, **etc**.